Dvogonen/cyclop_plus/README.md

 ###Introduction and Functions
 The major function of this project (CYCLOP+) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
 The second major function is to add support for an external OLED display that information can be presented to the user.
-No hardware alteration is necessary to use CYCLOPS+.
+No hardware alteration is necessary to use CYCLOP+.
 The OLED display modification is optional.
 The buzzer modification is also optional.

 ###Version History
 * 1.0 Initial dev version, not released
 * 1.1 Functionly complete dev version, not released
 * 1.2 Timing optimizations.
 First released version.
 2016-06-20
 * 1.3 Configration options added.
 Screensaver mode added.
 Battery meter added.
 2016-07-15
-* 1.4 Low battery alarm added.
+* 1.4 SH1106 OLED support added.
+Low battery alarm added.
 UNDER DEVELOPMENT - NOT YET RELEASED

 ###Informative Links
 This is a short video introduction to the functionality (of v1.2):